raphaelbarbosaqwerty/raphaelbarbosaqwerty/README.md

 Welcome, let's me introduce, I'm just a Ghost.

 ## About me
 I love to learn new things, hacking, read books, cooking, programming, and contemplate the great questions about life.
-I'm quite curious about things and the main, I don't know how to talk with others(LOL).
+I'm quite curious about things and the main, I have Asperger's Syndrome and I don't know how to talk with others(LOL).
 First contact with programming when I was 10 years old (Delphi 7) and (C) with 12 years old.

 ## Currently Stack